Falc00n007/K8S/README.md

 ### CentOS 8
 To set up a Kubernetes cluster on CentOS 7, adhere to the following guidelines.
-This comprehensive documentation will walk you through the process of configuring a cluster with a single master node and one worker node.
+This comprehensive documentation will walk you through the process of configuring a cluster with a single master node and one worker node. please read and follow ___Cenos7-K8s-Cluster.md ___

 1. prerequisites
 2. Across both K8smaster and K8sworker: